 This orientation is open to all graduate student instructors.
 It is especially useful for graduate students who are new to teaching.

 Does it matter which orientation I go to?

 No, it doesn’t!
+We are offering the same program on both days.
 New instructors are welcome to attend either of them.